speckdavid/symk/README.md

 ```

 ### Loopless Planning
 It is possible to generate loopless/simple plans, i.e., plans that do not visit any state more than once.
-In general, the option to consider and generate only simple plans can be combined with any Symk search engine and with different plan selectors by setting the `simple` parameter to true.
+In general, the option to consider and generate only simple plans can be combined with any SymK search engine and with different plan selectors by setting the `simple` parameter to true.
 See the following two examples and our [ICAPS 2022 Paper](https://gki.informatik.uni-freiburg.de/papers/vontschammer-etal-icaps2022.pdf).

 ```console
 ./fast-downward.py domain.pddl problem.pddl --search "symk-bd(simple=true,plan_selection=top_k(num_plans=**k**))"